-Complete, or high quality proteins, are packed with specific amino acids.
+Complete, or high-quality proteins, are packed with specific amino acids.
 Amino acids are the building blocks of proteins.
 There are about 20 different ones.
-Your body needs them all, but can only make some.
+Your body needs them all but can only make some.
 The rest have to come from your diet.
 Those are known as "essential" amino acids.
-Complete proteins have all nine essential amino acids.
-Eggs, cheese, meat, soy, and quinoa have complete proteins.
+Complete proteins, like eggs, cheese, meat, soy, and quinoa, have all nine essential amino acids.

 "Incomplete" protein sources are low in one or more essential amino acids.
-They have lower amounts of some essential amino acids.
-However, you can still get all the amino acids you need even by eating a variety of incomplete protein sources.
+But you can still get all the amino acids you need even by eating a variety of incomplete protein sources.